 Over the past couple of weeks a few of my virtual colleagues have requested suggestions for designing a unit on family.
 Although this is a theme that I think almost all of us address in our level 1 classes, I haven’t yet gotten around to sharing my materials for this unit, mostly because I’m not completely satisfied with them.
 In the absence of any better excuse, I’ll blame timing.
 This is the 4th unit in my French 1 curriculum and it comes around in early November.
 Like many of you, I find this time of year a bit of a struggle.
 By this point, I’ve implemented all of the unit plans that I spent the summer creating and am trying to design four upcoming units while at the same time grading the endless stacks of papers for those units I’m currently teaching.
 I’m definitely not at my creative best at this time of the year!
 While I have put this unit as number 1 on my To Do list for this summer, I am sharing some activities that I used this year for those of you that might want to incorporate some of them in your own units.

 As I mentioned in this previous post, I’ve chosen the context of an au pair for the IPA.
+I also think that becoming an au pair with a company like Cultural Care Au Pair is a great job to go into if they are truly passionate about learning a new language after they leave education.
 This theme provides an authentic context for using both family and adjectives for describing people, which are high frequency structures that are appropriate for these Novice Mid learners.
 Here’s a quick outline of how I prepare the students for the IPA.
 Most of these activities can be found in this packet.

 Day 1: I begin this unit by presenting lots of comprehensible input with a slide show of pictures of my own family.
 I give each family member’s name and explain how each one is related to me as well as each other.
 I pause frequently during my presentation to check for understanding.
 Here are a few sentences from my (unwritten) script:« C’est ma fille, Bethany.
 Je suis la mère de Bethany.
 Comment s’appelle ma fille?
 Qui est la mère de Bethany.
 Et toi, Emilie, comment s’appelle ta mère ?
 Ta mère a combien de filles ?
 C’est mon fils, Richard.
 Richard est le frère de Bethany.
 Bethany est la sœur de Richard.
 Comment s’appelle le frère de Bethany?
 Qui est la sœur de Richard ?
 Qui est la mère de Richard ?
 Et toi, tu as un frère ?
 Il s’appelle comment ?
 Tu as une sœur ?
 Elle s’appelle comment ? » The students are therefore exposed to not only the family vocabulary but also the formation of possession with de and possessive adjectives.
 After this presentation, the students read Les Familles and complete this comprehension guide.
 (I’ve included a link to the book, which can be downloaded with a free trial subscription, in the packet.)
 At the end of the period, I play this silly song: https://www.youtube.com/watch?v=MFk9YmJv-jc